-The holder of the authorisation must submit an environmental audit report to the Department upon completion of the construction and rehabilitation activities.
+1.13 The holder of the authorisation must submit an environmental audit report to the Department upon completion of the construction and rehabilitation activities.
 The environmental audit report must -

-1.1.1 Indicate the date of the audit, the name of the auditor and the outcome of the audit in terms of compliance with the environmental authorisation conditions as well as the requirements of the approved final EMP.
+- 1.13.1 Indicate the date of the audit, the name of the auditor and the outcome of the audit in terms of compliance with the environmental authorisation conditions as well as the requirements of the approved final EMP. - 1.13.2 Records relating to monitoring and auditing must be kept on site and made available for inspection to any relevant and competent authority in respect of this development.